Skip to table of contents

 One Zerograde = Final course grade will not be altered but Zerograde serves as a warning.
 Other disciplinary action as specified in the student handbook may also be applicable in addition to the Zerograde.

-Two Zerogrades = Reduction of final course grade to unsatisfactory is immediate and disciplinary action as specified in the student handbook may also be applicable in addition to the Zerograde.
+Two Zerograde = Reduction of final course grade to unsatisfactory is immediate and disciplinary action as specified in the student handbook may also be applicable in addition to the Zerograde.

 This Code applies to students, former students, and graduates.
 It is the responsibility of each faculty member and each student to be familiar with the definitions, policies, and procedures concerning academic misconduct.